6 Biggest Barcelona Losses

 1. Bayern Munich 8-2 Barcelona (2020 Champions League Quarter-Final)

-Barcelona faced one of their darkest days in football history at Lisbon on 14th August 2020.
-A Champions League quarter-final tie which already had the odds stacked against them turned into a complete nightmare with Quique Setien in charge.
+Barcelona faced one of its darkest days in football history at Lisbon on 14th August 2020.
+A Champions League quarter-final tie that already had the odds stacked against them turned into a complete nightmare with Quique Setien in charge.
 Bayern Munich thrashed them 8-2 in a single game, as opposed to the usual double-legged ties in the competition.

 It was an unending night for the Blaugrana faithful as Bayern packed on the punishment right from the start.
 Luis Suarez tried to inspire a comeback with a brilliant second goal but it was far too late by then.
 To add to the horror, Barcelona’s record signing, Philippe Coutinho scored a brace for Bayern and even assisted one goal.
 This will go down as one of the biggest Barcelona losses with Lionel Messi captaining the side.